amitxv/PC-Tuning/docs/post-install.md

 ## Replace Task Manager with Process Explorer

-This step is not optional as the performance counter driver will be disabled which breaks the stock Task Manager functionality.

 <details>

 <summary>Reasons not to use Task Manager</summary>

-- It relies on a kernel mode driver to operate (additional overhead)
+- It relies on a kernel mode driver to operate which may introduce additional overhead

 - Does not display process tree

 - On Windows 8+, [Task Manager reports CPU utility in %](https://aaron-margosis.medium.com/task-managers-cpu-numbers-are-all-but-meaningless-2d165b421e43) which provides misleading CPU utilization details, on the other hand, Windows 7's Task Manager and Process Explorer report time-based busy utilization.
-This also explains why the disable idle power setting results in 100% CPU utilization on Windows 8+
+This also explains why the ``disable idle`` power setting results in 100% CPU utilization on Windows 8+

 </details>